Last reviewed on 14 June 2026.

 The 25-Degree Rule

-The golden rule of air fryer baking: reduce the temperature by 25°F from any conventional oven recipe.
+The golden rule of air fryer baking: reduce the temperature by 25°F (about 15°C) from any conventional oven recipe.
 This accounts for the powerful convection heat that cooks faster and more intensely than traditional ovens.

 How Air Fryer Baking Works